 Term of Office

-1/1/2010 - 12/31/2013
+1/1/2010 - 12/31/2017

 According to the American Convention on Human Rights, the Commission shall be composed of seven members, who shall be persons of high moral character and recognized competence in the field of human rights, elected in a personal capacity by the OAS General Assembly from a list of candidates proposed by the governments of the Member States.
 Each of those governments may propose up to three candidates, who may be nationals of the State proposing them or of any other OAS Member State.
 When a slate of three is proposed, at least one of the candidates shall be a national of a State other than the one proposing the slate.
 The members of the Commission are elected for a four-year term and may be reelected only once.

 Commissioner José de Jesús Orozco Henríquez is a citizen of Mexico.
 He was elected during the 39th regular period of sessions of the OAS General Assembly in June 2009 for the standard four-year term, which began on January 1, 2010.
 On June 6, 2013, the General Assembly reelected him for a second term, which will begin on January 1, 2014 and end on December 31, 2017.
+He was elected President of the Commission during the 144th Period of Sessions, in March 2012, and reelected during the 147th Period of Sessions, in March 2013.
 He is a researcher in constitutional law, human rights, the judiciary, and comparative law, among other areas, at the Legal Research Institute of the National Autonomous University of Mexico (UNAM).
 Previously, he served for 16 years as a Magistrate on Mexico's highest electoral courts, first in the Central Chamber of the Federal Electoral Court and then in the Higher Chamber of the Electoral Court of the Judiciary.
-He earned a Doctor of Law degree with honors from UNAM, and a Master of Comparative Law from the University of California, Los Angeles.
+He earned a Doctor of Law degree with honors from UNAM, and a Master of Comparative Law from the University of California, Los Angeles, as well as Doctor Honoris Causa for San Martín de Porres University in Peru, and for the Autonomous University of Coahuila, Mexico.
 He is the author or co-author of 8 books and the coordinator or editor of another 15, and he has written more than 100 articles for academic publications.

 Dinah Shelton is a citizen of the United States.
 She was elected during the 39th regular period of sessions of the OAS General Assembly in June 2009 for the standard four-year term, which began on January 1, 2010.
 Commissioner Shelton is the Manatt/Ahn Professor of International Law at the George Washington University Law School.
 Previously, she was Professor of Law at the University of Notre Dame Law School.
 She has also been a Visiting Professor at various universities in the United States and France.
 Commissioner Shelton also directed the Office of Staff Attorneys at the United States Court of Appeals of the Ninth Circuit and was Director of Studies at the International Institute of Human Rights.
 She studied law at the University of California, Berkeley, and at the University of Edinburgh, Scotland.
 She has been an international law consultant for the World Health Organization, the United Nations Environment Programme, the UN Food and Agriculture Organization, and the UN Institute for Training and Research, among others.
 She has written, co-written, or edited 19 books and authored dozens of book chapters and articles on human rights and international law.